 If you’re ever on your way to Saint Louis from Chicago, make sure to add a bit of time to make a stop in Lebanon.
 This is a small town known for a couple of names, such as “The Brick Street” for it’s iconic brick street lined historic downtown area, where you’ll be able to see the row of local shops, eateries.
 “Little Egypt” is the other name not only Lebanon is known for, but the majority of Southern Illinois.
 The reason for this is because it was thought by European immigrants, that the Mississippi River and Ohio River created something similar such as the Nile Delta in Egypt, where the land was fertile and rich (Southern Illinois is known for a lot of farming).
 In fact, you’ll notice there are other towns such as Cairo, Palestine, New Athens, Sparta, and other towns with similar names if you take a look at a map of Southern Illinois, so they really went with this idea!
 Returning to why you should stop in Lebanon, the quaintness, charm, and historic details will give you a nice break from driving through hours of cornfields and lone barns on the road.
 Also, Charles Dicken made a trip here!

 What to see here: A visit/stroll by the Mermaid Inn which welcomed Charles Dickens during his stay there in 1842, a stroll through “The Brick Street” to get that iconic IG photo, and a visit to Horner Park located in the heart of the downtown area.

 Have you visited any of these small towns in Illinois?
-I would love to hear your experience, and if there are others you recommend on visiting!
+I would love to hear about your experience, and if there are others you recommend visiting!
 If you’re not from Illinois, or you’ve never been, I hope this list helps you consider a few extra day trips or weekend trips to take when you visit this midwestern state!

 To many more local travels full of charm, wonder, and coziness,